okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

 ## Deployment

-The `wasmknife deploy` command does the following:
+The `bytecraft deploy` command does the following:

 - Builds, optimizes, and stores the wasm code on the blockchain.
 - Instantiates the contract.